Sstrulea/Movie-Web-App-/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install --save-dev @angular-devkit/build-angular` after `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding